A forest is a large area with numerous trees, plants, and animals. Forests are home to most creatures, which are critical to our survival.

 The Mediterranean vegetation is characterized by evergreen shrubs and sclerophyllous trees that have evolved to cope with the unique climatic regime of summer drought and cool, rainy winters with only rare frost.

-It is typically found in Europe, Africa, and Asia around the Mediterranean Sea.
-However, oranges, figs, olives, and grapes are common citrus fruits you will find in the central region.
+It is typically found around the Mediterranean Sea in Europe, Africa, and Asia.
+However, the central region’s oranges, figs, olives, and grapes are common citrus fruits.